UFC 1: Cultural significance

 The event and its outcome catapulted Gracie Jiu-Jitsu (also known as Brazilian jiu-jitsu) to new heights in the United States and worldwide.
 Its gate and pay-per-view buys ensured that there would be more UFCs in the near future, which proved to be the case.
 The event sold nearly 90,000 live pay-per-view buys, in addition to drawing new audiences through video rental stores such as Blockbuster Video.

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.